 Divorcing Someone With a Mental Illness in Arizona | Start With the Diagnosis

-If you are divorcing someone with a mental illness in Arizona, or at least you believe you are, and are concerned how that mental illness will affect your divorce in Arizona, you should start with first determining the nature and extent of the mental illness.
+If you are divorcing someone with a mental illness in Arizona, or at least you believe you are and are concerned how that mental illness will affect your divorce in Arizona, you should start with first determining the nature and extent of the mental illness.

 The Diagnostic and Statistical Manual of Disorders (“DSM”) is relied upon by mental health professionals to evaluate and determine the nature and extent of certain mental illnesses, as well as to determine how chronic the mental illness is for a given patient.
-The “DSM” breaks down the general categories of illnesses identified as mental illnesses as:
+The “DSM” breaks down the general categories of diseases identified as mental illnesses as:

 - Neurodevelopmental Disorders

 - Trauma and Stressor Related Disorders